The Liberal Catholic Church

 About St Francis Church and Tekels Park.

-St Francis Church was built in 1932 and was registered as a place of public worship in the same year (March 6th).
+St Francis Church was built in 1930/31 and was registered as a place of public worship in 1932 (6th March).
 The vestry was added a year later.

-Three years prior to this (1929), members of the Theosophical Society in England (TS) had purchased Tekels Park Estate in Camberley in order to establish a spiritual centre.
+A few years prior to this (1929), members of the Theosophical Society in England (TS) had purchased Tekels Park Estate in Camberley in order to establish a spiritual centre.
 The founders of this centre included Edward L Gardner, Guy N Stephenson (later a Priest in Charge at St Francis), Captain Cyril Paul, W M Dimbleby and Rt Rev James I Wedgwood (1st Presiding Bishop of the Liberal Catholic Church).
-The finance for the church building itself was provided by Josephine Chambres, then General-Secretary of the TS in England.
+The finance for the church building itself was provided privately by Josephine Chambres, then General-Secretary of the TS in England.
 The building was given to be used principally by the LCC, the TS and the Co-Masonic Order (Le Droit Humain).
 The building has been managed by the Parish since this time.
-In addition, it is also used by other organisations such as The Order of the Round Table in England (a children's organisation), Reiki healers, Pilates students, Spiritual Healers, Ayurvedic practitioners and others.
+In addition, it is also used by other organisations such as The Order of the Round Table in England (a children's organisation)..

 The Main Altar

-Because of the nature of the use of the building, the main altar has its own consecrated space within the body of the church.
-Beneath the altar stone (and touching it) is a pillar that reaches below the foundations of the church.
+Beneath the altar stone of the High Altar (and touching it) is a pillar that reaches below the foundations of the church.
 The icon above the altar was commissioned in 1935 by Bishop Wedgwood for St Francis Church.

 Also in the main body of the church is a small side altar to Our Lady; and another small altar dedicated to St Francis.